arduino-libraries/ArduinoGraphics/docs/api.md

 #### Description

-Set clear the screen contents, uses the background colour set in background().
+Clear the screen contents, uses the background colour set in background().

 #### Syntax